quochuy2204/appDev-SoundVisualization/README.md

 -comm.c		: the communication module using libcurl -comm.h 	: the header file of comm.c
 -main.c		: contains main() function
--sound.php	: the server page to receive data
+-raspsound.php	: the server page to receive data

 4. Contact information